bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

-Either, we might be in invariant prediction catched as getting to be invariant result controlled condition.
+Either, we might be in invariant prediction is catched and is being controlled condition.

 # Tips on prediction on objected images on stieljes condition
 We suppose the input image series as some of the functions to effect to or data to be effected by paired images also the pixel contexts in F\_p.